DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 Don't forget to save and publish your changes before testing.
 You have to run the application in the right scope.
 That means:
 * Local changes within a custom page

   Just press the play button to start the custom page.
-The crseenshot below shows an example.
+The scrseenshot below shows an example.
 Use the `X` button at the right top corner to switch back into edit mode.
   TODO screenshot

 * Changes that span Custom Changes